PNNL-Comp-Mass-Spec/Thermo-Peak-Data-Exporter/README.md

 from each scan in a Thermo raw file, and writes that data to a tab-delimited text file.

+## Requirements

+ThermoPeakDataExporter reads data from Thermo .raw files using PNNL's Thermo Raw File Reader, which is a .NET DLL wrapper for Thermo's MS File Reader.
+ThermoPeakDataExporter requires that you download and install MS File Reader from Thermo.
+To do this, create an account at https://thermo.flexnetoperations.com/control/thmo/login then login and choose `Utility Software`.
+Next, click `MS File Reader 3.1 SP2` then download `MSFileReader_x64.exe`.
+SP4 and SP3 are also available and may work, but we have had some systems where SP2 works while SP4 and SP3 do not work.

 ## Program Syntax

 ```